F Felix Foundation

 This funder does not have a public application process.

-The F Felix Foundation explicitly states that it "only makes contributions to preselected charitable organizations and does not accept unsolicited requests for funds."
-The foundation does not maintain a website, publish application guidelines, or operate any open grant programs.
+The F Felix Foundation explicitly states that it "only makes contributions to preselected charitable organisations and does not accept unsolicited requests for funds."
+The foundation does not maintain a website, publish application guidelines, or operate any open grant programmes.

 Decision Timeline